Recipes

 2

-Kitchen broccoli
+Kitchen

 Add the chopped broccoli and vegetable broth.
 Cook for 15 minutes, until broccoli is tender.